jpbarto/sagemaker-tensorflow-workshop/README.md

 1. Use an **Instance Type** of `ml.t3.large`
 1. Have the notebook clone this Git repository.
 Under **Git Repositories**, from the **Repository** drop down, select *Clone a git repository to this notebook only*.
 1. Enter this Git repository url: `https://github.com/jpbarto/sagemaker-tensorflow-workshop.git`
-1. After the notebook enters a state of `InService` you can access it using the `Open JupyterLab` link.
+1. After approximately 5 minutes the notebook will enter a state of `InService`, you can then access it using the `Open JupyterLab` link.

 ## Labs